-- Banks are 300% more likely to be attacked than the average industry and were the most attacked vertical in 2019
+- Banks are 300% more likely to be attacked than the average industry and were the most attacked vertically in 2019

-- Those attacks have increased dramatically since COVID
+- Cyber attacks on banks have increased dramatically since COVID

 - Banks were already not putting in place proper protections

 - According to Jamie Dimon of JP Morgan, the biggest threat to the financial industry is the “threat of cybersecurity”